abraunegg/onedrive/docs/Docker.md

 The detailed document for the config can be found here: [Configuration](https://github.com/abraunegg/onedrive/blob/master/docs/USAGE.md#configuration)

-### 7. Sync multiple accounts
+### Syncing multiple accounts
-There are many ways to do this, the easiest is probably to
+There are many ways to do this, the easiest is probably to do the following:
 1. Create a second docker config volume (replace `Work` with your desired name):  `docker volume create onedrive_conf_Work`
 2. And start a second docker monitor container (again replace `Work` with your desired name):
 ```